Updated: Feb 3

 Don't limit your search to just high-dollar amounts and major purchases.
 While even small payments made to reputable suppliers can have a significant impact on your scores, in most cases, payments of less than $50 are disallowed or discarded.

 Banks, credit cards, utilities, insurances, and lenders are usually not allowed to be submitted, so don't waste too much time on those.
-If they are going to report, they probably already are (so make sure your business name and address matches what's in the D&B report.)
+If those creditors are going to report, they probably already are (so make sure the business name and address on your statement matches what's in the D&B report.)

 Only U.S.-based companies can be submitted, but you should always check to see if your foreign supplier has a U.S. branch location.